dan-koller/Spring-Code-Sharing-Platform/README.md

 ### Needs improvement:
 - Currently, data gets stored in memory.
 Improve this by adding a database connector (H2 or PostgreSQL worked best for me)
 - Design can be upgraded (I just designed the basics, as I'm more of a backend developer :-))
-- Webpage gets rendered serverside.
-In order to view updates it currently needs to be refreshed (implement some sort of client-side rendering)